 About the Art

-The works of art in The Art of Clouds interactive presentation are mainly 19th Century landscape painting from Europe and North America.
+The works of art in The Art of Clouds interactive presentation are mainly 19th Century landscape paintings from Europe and North America.
 Paintings were selected that feature clouds prominently and that represent a variety of cloud types.
 There are, of course, many other paintings (as well as other forms of art) that depict clouds.
 If time allows, you may choose to allow students, especially those in upper grades, to research other landscape paintings that feature clouds.

 Dutch artists made some of the first landscape paintings that depicted the natural world without fantasy and mythological or religious ties.
 By the 18th Century, natural landscape painting was becoming more popular and common in England, France, and Italy.
 In the 19th Century, metal tubes were invented that kept paints from drying out and allowed artists to make paintings outdoors in the landscape rather than in a studio.
 This led to the Realism movement in which the landscape was depicted as accurately as possible.
 And it eventually led to the Impressionist movement in which artists sought to capture the subtleties of light and mood.
 A group of new American landscape painters also became well known in the 19th Century.
 Today landscape painting is very popular and very diverse.
 Landscapes are made in a variety of media and with a variety of artistic styles.